jamercee/pyjig/README.rst

 --pkg PKG   Create a distutils package project.

 --app APP   Create an application type project.

+--ext EXT   Add an extension module to the existing project.

 -x          Do not initialize git repo and do not add new source to git repo.